 Download a map of the Historic District here

-BOARD MEMBERS:Ed Sabo, Jr., Chair (resident property owner in historic district) Ralph Magill (Code Enforcement Officer) Vince DeMelfi (licensed real estate broker) Robert Scott Franks (registered architect) Kimberly Morris (knowledge of & interest in preservation of historical structures) Jody McHenry (knowledge of & interest in preservation of historical structures) Liz Wittig (resident property owner in historic district)
+BOARD MEMBERS:Ed Sabo, Jr., Chair (resident property owner in historic district) Ralph Magill (Code Enforcement Officer) Vince DeMelfi (licensed real estate broker) Vacant Position (registered architect needed) Kimberly Morris (knowledge of & interest in preservation of historical structures) Jody McHenry (knowledge of & interest in preservation of historical structures) Liz Wittig (resident property owner in historic district)

 Meetings are held the fourth Wednesday of each month at Town Hall beginning at 7:00 p.m. on second floor in Council Chambers.
 Application Deadline: second Wednesday of the month.

 HARB History and Purpose